taskcluster/taskcluster-rfcs/rfcs/0154-Migrate-taskcluster-to-postgres.md

 never delete a stored procedure.
 At worst, when a feature is removed, a stored procedure can be rewritten to return an empty result or perform no action.

+Given that procedures will operate identical before and after the upgrade, rolling back won't cause the database to throw an error but will have a cost to it.
+Any changes that were made to the database will still be there after rolling back.

 ## Ad-hoc Queries

 Direct SQL access to the database is *not allowed*.
 Taskcluster will allow